Connecting Revizto to Power BI Follow

 - From the File menu in the upper-left corner of the report, go to Options and Settings.

-- From the Options menu, select Security.
+- From the "Options" menu, click Security.

-- Under the Data Extensions section, select the option (Not Recommended) Allow any extension to load without validation or warning.
+- Under the "Data Extensions" section, select the option (Not Recommended) Allow any extension to load without validation or warning.
 This will allow you to load an external connector.

-- In your computer's Documents folder, find the Power BI Desktop > Custom Connectors folder.
+In your computer's Documents folder, find the Power BI Desktop > Custom Connectors folder.

-Note: If you do not see the folder, you can add it yourself.
+If you do not see the folder, you can add it yourself.
 Ensure the file path matches [Documents]\Power BI Desktop\Custom Connectors.
 This is a fixed path used by Power BI.

-- Extract the <location>.mez file from the zip file and place it in the Custom Connectors folder identified in step 7.
+- Place the file in the "Custom Connectors" folder identified in step 7.

 - Reopen the Power BI desktop application.

 - Open a new report and click Get data from another source.
-This will open the Get Data window.
+This will open the "Get Data" window.

 - In the search bar in the upper-left corner, search for Revizto.
 This will show the connector you just added, named "Revizto <location> (Beta) (Custom)".